Healthcare Staff Scheduling

 How Does SimpleScheduleAI Handle Critical Access Hospital Scheduling?

-SimpleScheduleAI is a managed scheduling service, not a software license.
+SimpleScheduleAI is an AI-native nurse scheduling service, not a software license.
 Upload your existing nurse roster via Excel.
 Our team configures your shift rules and compliance requirements.
 You receive three AI-drafted schedule options each cycle for your review and approval.
 When a nurse calls out, the system produces a ranked replacement shortlist from available, qualified staff in seconds.

 Not right for: Hospitals with more than 50 beds or those needing deep EHR integration.
 SimpleScheduleAI is purpose-built for the critical access context.